Panasonic GX9 vs Fujifilm X-A3

 Body comparison: Panasonic GX9 vs Fujifilm X-A3

 The physical size and weight of the Panasonic GX9 and the Fujifilm X-A3 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A3 is notably smaller (12 percent) than the Panasonic GX9.
 Moreover, the X-A3 is markedly lighter (17 percent) than the GX9.
 In this context, it is worth noting that neither the GX9 nor the X-A3 are weather-sealed.